my-telegram-bots/Pixiv_bot/readme.md

     pm2 save
 ## config
 To access R18(g) contents, You must fill the config.json->pixiv->cookie.
-You can login via your browser and open developer tools to select network tab and get the cookie your logined.
+You can login via your browser and open developer tools to select network tab and get the cookie you logined.
+get newest chrome useragent: https://t.me/chrome_useragent
 ## todolist
     1. subscribe
     2. custom format